Krameria

 Krameria is the only genus in the family Krameriaceae, of which any of the approximately 17–18 species.
 The genus is named after the Austrian botanist Johann Georg Heinrich Kramer (1684-1744).

 The species are commonly known as rhatany, ratany or rattany.
 Rhatany is also the name given to krameria root, a botanical remedy consisting of the dried root of para rhatany (Krameria argentea) or Peruvian rhatany (Krameria lappacea).

 The biological action of rhatany is caused by the astringent rhataniatannic acid, which is similar to tannic acid.
 Infusions have been used as a gargle, a lozenge, especially when mixed with cocaine, as a local hemostatic and remedy for diarrhea.
 When finely powdered, the dried roots furnished a frequent constituent of tooth powders.
 The powdered roots have also served, especially in Portugal, to color wines ruby red.
 The root bark contains an almost insoluble free red substance called ratanhia red.

 Ecology

 Krameria are found across the Americas where they grow in habitats ranging from arid deserts to subtropical savannas.
 They are perennial hemiparasitic shrubs that simultaneously photosynthesize and collect nutrients from the root systems of other plants.
 They have parasitic organs called haustoria which puncture foreign roots, forming a bulbous-shaped nutrient pathway between the two organisms.

 The flowers have two specialized fleshy petals called elaiophores that produce a lipid which is collected by bees of the genus Centris as they pollinate the flowers.
-This an obligate pollination relationship, and Krameriaceae is one of eleven extant lineages of oil-flowers.
+This is an obligate pollination relationship, and Krameriaceae is one of eleven extant lineages of oil-flowers.